rust-lang/rust/src/doc/trpl/macros.md

 ## Repetition

-The repetition behavior can seem somewhat magical, especially when multiple names are bound at multiple nested levels of repetition.
-The two rules to keep in mind are:
+The repetition operator follows two principal rules:

-1. the behavior of `$(...)*` is to walk through one "layer" of repetitions, for all of the `$name`s it contains, in lockstep, and
+1. `$(...)*` walks through one "layer" of repetitions, for all of the `$name`s it contains, in lockstep, and
 2. each `$name` must be under at least as many `$(...)*`s as it was matched against.
 If it is under more, it'll be duplicated, as appropriate.

 This baroque macro illustrates the duplication of variables from outer repetition levels.